EDUCBA

 Below is the list of points that describes the difference:

-1. By using 3ds max ,users can create various animations with a set of robust tools that helps them in managing and editing their animations.
-The users will be able to build computer animations and effects to be applied to films, broadcasts, computer games, forensic presentations, and medical illustrations ,whereas in the case of Blender, there is a render engine which is ray traced known as Cycles which is a set of codes used to control the usage of lightning and materials and how the rendered image appears in 3D scenes.
+1. By using 3ds max, users can create various animations with a set of robust tools that helps them in managing and edit their energies.
+The users will be able to build computer animations and effects to be applied to films, broadcasts, computer games, forensic presentations, and medical illustrations, whereas, in the case of Blender, there is a render engine that is ray traced, known as Cycles that is a set of codes used to control the usage of lightning and materials and how the rendered image appears in 3D scenes.
 It provides more realistic lighting as it traces the path of light in the form of pixels of an image and thus stimulates its effects on other objects.

-2. 3D max has a Material editor dialog tool where users can create and edit materials, maps in the scenes.
-They are used to apply creative textures, simulative reflections, refractions, and other effects needed to assign materials to objects , whereas Blender has its VFX features of the software type, which includes a compositor wherein users can access multiple nodes in a way they create the camera effects, color grading, and vignettes.
-OpenEXR files can also be rendered which is a high definition image file format used in movies like MIB and Harry Potter.
+2. 3D max has a Material editor dialog tool where users can create and edit materials and maps in the scenes.
+They are used to apply creative textures, simulative reflections, refractions, and other effects needed to assign materials to objects.
+In contrast, Blender has VFX software features, including a compositor wherein users can access multiple nodes to create camera effects, color grading, and vignettes.
+OpenEXR files can also be rendered, a high-definition image format used in movies like MIB and Harry Potter.

 Comparison Table Between 3DS Max vs Blender